-One of the first things that come to mind when talking about the historical buildings of Istanbul is the Galata Tower.
+Galata Tower is one of the first things that come to mind when talking about the historical buildings of Istanbul.
 The building, which has been observing the city for hundreds of years with its majestic appearance, and various stories are told about it, gives its guests the privilege of both learning about Istanbul's past and watching the unique city view.

 Galata Tower History